raae/queen.raae.codes/content/olavea-emails/2022-01-18-free-focus/index.md

 ---
 title: ⛵️ How did Ola free up his mind to focus on ONE coding step at the time?
 While live coding, late at night.
 ---

-⛵️ How did Ola free up his mind to focus on ONE coding step at the time?
-While live coding, late at night.

 Ship Ahoy Skill-Builder!

 ## My Sunday Skill Builder Sessions:

 This Sunday I did 2 live Skill-Builder-Sessions and the second was terrible! 🙀

 I knew it waking up, so I prepared.
 I needed to prepare to keep myself un-distracted even when tired.